securitybunker/databunker.org/content/use-case/secure-session-storage/text.md

 ![Databunker solution](/img/databunker-solution.png)

 **Databunker** is a GDPR compliant user store service for Web and mobile apps.
-It works as a backend application service.
+It is a special application server.
 This product is a combination of several software concepts merged together.
 It provides secure PII storage and privacy by design out of the box:

 1. A Personal Identifiable Information (PII) storage and vault
 1. Secure session storage for web applications